 - Is the organisation honest enough to say that it doesn’t have an answer but is working hard to find a solution?
 Does it show trust in its employees by asking them to solve problems alongside them?

-- What is the impact of leadership on employee engagement during periods of change and recovery?
+- What is the impact of leadership on employee engagement during periods of change?
 Why is employee engagement important for organisations in their sector, and what can they do better?

-There are several employee engagement best practices that can reinforce the psychological contract an organisation has with its employees during a period of recovery or ongoing uncertainty.
-With employees still waiting for the ‘all-clear’ to be given, organisations need to focus on the best way to reassure them throughout this waiting period.
+There are several employee engagement best practices that can reinforce the psychological contract an organisation has with its employees during a period of change.
+When employees are asked to adjust to new ways of working, such as the move to hybrid routines, organisations need to focus on the best way to reassure them throughout this transition.
 These five best practices will help to address those doubts and fears:

 1. Focus on wellbeing

-If employees are more worried, managers need to spend more time with their staff to give them information and reassurance.
-While face to face meetings are not always possible, managers can do all of this virtually through the use of a flexible and adaptable employee engagement app.
+If employees feel uncomfortable about switching to hybrid patterns, managers need to spend more time with their staff to give them information and reassurance.
+While face-to-face meetings are not always possible, managers can do all of this virtually through the use of a flexible and adaptable employee engagement platform.
 An online welfare chat can be just as effective as a meeting held in the office.
 When staff feel their concerns are being heard and addressed, you’ll see an instant improvement in employee engagement and retention.

 2. Set the tone for the future

-It is essential to let employees know how the organisation is charting its course to recover from the crisis.
+It is essential to let employees know how the organisation plans to make hybrid arrangements work for everyone concerned.
 Where employees are spread out over different locations, senior managers can use online messaging, videos and podcasts to keep employees informed.
 It is also important to find ways of inviting employees to participate in the organisation’s new course - and how they can help.
 By ensuring all employees are kept in the loop and made aware of the bigger picture, you’ll create that all-important sense of belonging.

 3. Keep saying ‘thank you’

 Those two words can go a long way with staff.
 Whether they have been working from home or in their usual places of work, employees have endured a lot and adapted in ways that their employers probably didn’t think would happen.
 Thanking employees and valuing them for their input is vital during periods of change and uncertainty.
-Employee engagement software is a simple way to create a positive culture of recognition and appreciation.
-Built-in channels will help employees to celebrate success and understand company values.
+Employee engagement programs can help to create a positive culture of recognition and appreciation.
+Built-in channels will allow employees to celebrate success and understand company values.

 4. Don’t forget the managers

-Of course, managers also need support in times of uncertainty.
+Of course, managers also need support in times of change and challenge.
 According to a People Management article on staff wellbeing, organisations must help those line managers who are having difficult conversations with their teams and constantly working under pressure.
-Managers also need to have welfare chats to offload; they can only understand the question ‘why is employee engagement important to us?’ if they have the resilience and resources to implement the initiatives created by senior management to increase employee engagement.
+Managers also need to have welfare chats to offload; they can only understand the question, ‘why is employee engagement important to us?’ if they have the resilience and resources to implement the initiatives created by senior management to increase employee engagement.

 5. Monitor the mood